zzyzek/sandbox/notes/POMS-Future-Research.md

 The idea is that if `x` is obstinate, we see if match it to some place it can escape to along the path of the homogeneous region.
-If there's some hope that it can, then force that `x` block to what the matching would be if it were close to where it would resolve, but fuzz out the horseshoe/anulus around it so that the new block can re-integrate back in.
+If there's some hope that it can, then force that `x` block to what the matching would be if it were close to where it would resolve, but fuzz out the horseshoe/annulus around it so that the new block can re-integrate back in.
-The `A` blocks most likely (hopefuly) will resolve to what they were, pushing the obstinate region down further.
+The `A` blocks most likely (hopefully) will resolve to what they were, pushing the obstinate region down further.

 `y` and `B` can be thrown out as they were only tests.